-More and more cosmetic products are claiming to be all natural – but beware.
-Yes, some of these products truly do support their claim, but not every ‘all natural’ skin product is truly all natural.
-When I first switched to the natural skin care routine, I would go for products that simply advertised as ‘all natural’ without researching or digging into their ingredients.
-I quickly realized that I needed to re-centre.
+More and more cosmetic products are claiming to be natural – but beware.
+Yes, some of these products truly do support their claim, but not every ‘natural’ skin product is truly natural.
+When I first switched to the natural skin care routine, I would go for products that simply advertised as ‘natural’ without researching or digging into their ingredients.
+I quickly realized that I needed to re-center.

 It is not for nothing that the incredible oil has become a buzz word lately.
 Yes, it does promote skin health, cleanse, moisturize, remove makeup and protect your skin from sun damage.
 So if you haven’t yet tried it, now is the time.

-Mix sea salt with coconut oil or olive oil and rub on your skin to exfoliate you skin – the ultimate, natural, skin purifier.
-Sea salt helps to maintain your skin’s pH balance, and works brilliantly as an all-natural exfoliant.
+Mix sea salt with coconut oil or olive oil and rub on your skin to exfoliate your skin – the ultimate, natural, skin purifier.
+Sea salt helps to maintain your skin’s pH balance, and works brilliantly as a natural exfoliant.

 This super-healthy fruit isn’t only for guacamole!
 Soft, moist and rich in natural, healthy, fats, rubbing avocado on your skin is one of the best ways to hydrate your skin.
 In addition to working as a moisturizer, the avocado also soothes skin and can reduce inflammation and treat sunburns.

 This works as an antibacterial and anti-inflammatory.
 Mix it with another oil, like almond oil or coconut oil, and use it to cleanse your skin.